Call 877-244-6349 - We Do Chimney Inspections & Fireplace Inspections

 Also known as fireplace inspections, chimney service inspections, condition reports, etc. Chimney inspections or fireplace inspections provide you with confirmation of whether or not your fireplace or chimney was affected by last winters freeze thaw cycles.
 Visual detection of age & use, wear & tear, which if not tended to, can cause costly fireplace chimney repairs or unsafe conditions.

-- Code 211 of NFPA (Nation Fire Protection Association) says that a chimney inspection and fireplace inspection of all chimneys, fireplaces, and vents shall be done annually.
+- The NFPA 211 (Nation Fire Protection Association) says that a chimney inspection and fireplace inspection of all chimneys, fireplaces, and vents shall be done annually.

 - Chimney inspections and fireplace inspections are required upon the sale or transfer of a property, per NFPA 211 (Nation Fire Protection Association).